 For those who are struggling with mental illness, drug or alcohol addiction is a common addition.
-Rehabilitation centers such as Harmony Ridge Recovery Center have the staff and resources to assist you.
+Rehabilitation centers such as Harmony Ridge Recovery Center have the staff and resources to assist you in treating your substance and mental health illnesses.
 Our therapy options and additional onsite activities aim to provide a deeper level of treatment.

 Dialectical behavior therapy is becoming more commonly used in treating addiction.
 The core focus of increasing self-image, learning how to manage emotional situations, and how to have better communication with those around you are key in addiction treatment.
 The goal of using dialectical behavior therapy with those who are addicted to drugs or alcohol is to teach skills that make becoming and remaining sober easier.

-Strategies that are common in dialectical behavior therapy to promote sobriety are:
+Strategies that are common in DBT for substance abuse treatment to promote sobriety are:

 The treatment plans at Harmony Ridge Recovery Center offer an approach from staff who have faced the same real-world situations you may be living today.
 Many of our staff have recovered from addiction themselves.
-Many have witnessed the effects of addiction on a family member.
+Also, many have witnessed the effects of addiction on a family member.